Also on cricketcountry.com

 9) Always the winner

 Sardesai was a part of the Bombay Ranji Trophy team during their golden era.
-In Ranji Trophy he scored 3,599 runs at 54.53, but his real achievement lay elsewhere: of the 61 Ranji Trophy matches Sardesai played for Bombay in the Ranji Trophy, they did not lose a single match.
+In Ranji Trophy he scored 3,599 runs at 54.53, but his real achievement lay elsewhere: of the 61 Ranji Trophy matches Sardesai played for Bombay, they did not lose a single match.

 10) It runs in the family